 But if you’re planning a trip to Japan, chances are you’ll be drawn to at least some of the 25 remarkable places and experiences featured below.

 You won’t be able to fit them all into a single trip, but we hope these amazing places and experiences inspire you – and make it onto your personal bucket list!

 2. Splurge on a Night at a Luxurious Tokyo Hotel

-With beautiful luxury hotels including Aman Tokyo, Andaz, Conrad Tokyo, Palace Hotel Tokyo and so many more (including, of course, the Park Hyatt Tokyo made famous in Sofia Coppola’s Lost in Translation), it’s worth splurging on at least one night at a luxurious Tokyo hotel.
+With beautiful luxury hotels including Aman Tokyo, Palace Hotel Tokyo, TRUNK, Andaz Tokyo, and so many more (including, of course, the Park Hyatt Tokyo made famous in Sofia Coppola’s Lost in Translation), it’s worth splurging on at least one night at a luxurious Tokyo hotel.